-In October 2015, a decision was made by the NHS Trust Development Authority that the transaction would no longer proceed as the solution proposed by the preferred provider, Taunton and Somerset NHS FT would not represent a clinically or financially viable solution, and as a result, an acquisition was not the right solution.
+In October 2015, a decision was made by the NHS Trust Development Authority that the transaction would no longer proceed as the solution proposed by the preferred provider, Taunton and Somerset NHS Foundation Trust, would not represent a clinically or financially viable solution.
+As a result, an acquisition was not the right solution.